UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 ![unpaired images](/assets/images/team14/unpaired-images.webp)
 * Fig 6.
 Example of paired and unpaired images, (Image source: https://towardsdatascience.com/cyclegan-learning-to-translate-images-without-paired-training-data-5b4e93862c8d)

 CycleGAN was used in order to use unpaired image to image translations rather than paired image to image translations.
 This would allow for more training data and more robust outputs for translations.
 This model seems to work well on tasks that involve color or texture changes, like day-to-night photo translations, or photo-to-painting tasks like collection style transfer.
-However, tasks that require substantial geometric changes to the image, such as cat-to-dog translations, usually fail [insert citation].
+However, tasks that require substantial geometric changes to the image, such as cat-to-dog translations, usually fail [5].

 ### Architecture <a name="arch1"></a>